DocumentationBook/SphinxDocumentation/research/sphinx/top.rst

-The first phase, INITIALIZATION, is implemented during creation and initialization of the ``app`` object, the other are implemented by the ``app.build`` method.
+The first phase, INITIALIZATION, is implemented during creation and initialization of the ``app`` object, the others are orchestrated by the ``app.build`` method.

 More details
 ============

-At the moment, the process consists of the following two sets of operations presented in more detail in the following documents:
+At the moment, the process consists of the following two global sets of operations presented in more detail in the following documents:

 *  :ref:`research_sphinx_process_app`